South Korean parliament votes to defy president by lifting his declaration of martial law

 Yoon’s move was the first declaration of martial law since the country’s democratization in 1987.
 The country’s last previous martial law was in October 1979, following the assassination of former military dictator Park Chung-hee.

+“It remains to be seen what the political fallout of this brief emergency martial law will be — both domestically and internationally.
+But South Korea has a robust history of political pluralism and is no stranger to mass protests and swift impeachments,” Slavney said, citing the example of former President Park Geun-hye.

+Park, the country’s first female president, was ousted from office and imprisoned for bribery and other crimes in 2017.

-Associated Press Writer Hyung-jin Kim in Seoul, South Korea, contributed to this report.
+Associated Press writers Hyung-jin Kim in Seoul, South Korea, and Matt Lee and Didi Tang in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.